Are You an Interfering Grandparent?

 Is your generation somewhat frustrated with the way kids are being brought up these days?
 Do you feel that parents aren’t strict enough?
 Do you often find yourself comparing child rearing then and now?

-There have been dozens of best-selling books published over the last few decades that were supposed to contain the perfect plan for brining up little Jason or Emily.
+There have been dozens of best-selling books published over the last few decades that were supposed to contain the perfect plan for bringing up little Jason or Emily.
 There were breakthroughs in how young parents were to interact with their young children at all stages.
 Have these new ideas worked?

 Current experts will tell you that your methods of raising kids probably wouldn’t work today.
 Apparently you cannot expect your children to raise your grandchildren the same way you raised them.
 They say our culture has changed dramatically.